TimeWalker: Personalized Neural Space for Lifelong Head Avatars

 \textbf{Dynamic Neural Basis-Blending Module (Dynamo).} {\textit{How to set the number of head basis?}} One intuitive way would be -- assigning a fixed amount that is equivalent to the number of appearances in the character's data, with each basis independently learning the character's features for a specific lifestage.
-For instance, to build a comprehensive personal space for Leonardo, encompassing ten distinct lifestages, we could initiate ten individual neural bases.
-Each of these bases is specifically tasked with mastering the intricacies of a single lifestage.
 However, this idea is inefficient and redundant in the feature space, as a person’s appearance evolves over their lifetime, their core characteristics that define their identity remain fundamentally consistent.
 Even with temporary alterations like heavy makeup or accessories, we can still recognize individuals by their underlying features.
 Besides, we expect the feature space could be interpretable, scalable, and controllable.
-Thus, our goal for the neural basis is to capture these deeper characteristics rather than solely memorizing superficial appearances.
-To this end, we introduce {\textit{Dynamo}} to dynamically adjust the number of bases during the learning process of blending weight and hashgrids.
+Thus, {\textit{our goal for the neural basis is to capture these deeper characteristics rather than solely memorizing superficial appearances.}} To this end, we introduce {\textit{Dynamo}} to dynamically adjust the number of bases during the learning process of blending weight and hashgrids.
 We begin by initializing a set of learnable blending weights $\{\omega\}_{i=1}^N$ and grids $\HG$, which align with the number of lifestages of the target person.
-Throughout the learning process, if $\{{Indicator}(\omega^k_{i}<\kappa)=1\}$ consistently reveals that a hashgrid's weight falls below lower a preset threshold $\kappa$ across modeling multiple lifestages $k$ at an iteration $Q$ with sampled iteration interval $q$, this signals that this grid is not effectively learning meaningful features.
+During learning, if $\{{Indicator}(\omega^k_{i}<\kappa)=1\}$ consistently reveals that a hashgrid's weight falls below lower a preset threshold $\kappa$ across modeling multiple lifestages $k$ at an iteration $Q$ with sampled iteration interval $q$, this signals that this grid is not effectively learning meaningful features.